Thomas Ishee

-Thomas Edward Ishee (born 1965) is a United States Navy vice admiral who serves as the commander of the United States Sixth Fleet and Naval Striking and Support Forces NATO.
+Thomas Edward Ishee (born 1965) is a retired United States Navy vice admiral who serves as the commander of the United States Sixth Fleet and Naval Striking and Support Forces NATO.
 He previously served as the director of operations of the United States Strategic Command from August 3, 2020 to July 2022.

 Military career

 In May 2022, Ishee was nominated for promotion to vice admiral and assignment as commander of the United States Sixth Fleet.